falk-m/blog/posts/2024-12-10-infinity-scolling/README.md

 }
 ```

-To detect if the paginationcontainer scolled into the viewport, i want to use a IntersectionObserver.
+To detect if the pagination-container is scrolled into the viewport, I want to use a IntersectionObserver.
-For the observer we net a callback function wich is called, when the observed element leave or enter the viewport.
+For the observer we need a callback function which is called, when the observed element leave or enter the viewport.

 ```js
 const callback = async (entries, observer) => {